MJaschewski/captsone-nf-ordersystem/README.md

 ## Order List in Hub:
 After you added products to your product list you can add orders.
 Afterwards they are displayed in the order hub.
 ## Approve orders (Only with users testLead & testPurchase):
 If you have authority lead or purchase you can approve orders.
 You can only approve already existing orders.
+When both a lead and a purchase have approved the order it's status will change to approved.